ninjahawk/ColorCatcher/README.md

 ## Usage
 - Click the "Start" button to begin the game.
 - Click on the appearing colored dots to earn points.
-- Avoid letting circles disappear and be sure to not mistap to keep the game going.
+- Avoid letting dots disappear and be sure to not mistap to keep the game going.
 - Try to beat your high score!

 ## Game Mechanics